andock/environment/README.md

-andock-ci-build (A drupal docksal build script.)
+andock-ci-fin (fin docksal livecycle. )
 =========

 **andock-ci-fin** is a Ansible role which:
-* Checks out a php repository (e.g. from github)
+* Checks out or pull a repository (e.g. from github) based on project and branch
-* Runs build tasks (like composer, npm etc.).
-We use docksal (http://docksal.io/) because there all gears included to build your projects.
-But it is not needed.
-* Pushes all build artifacts to a target build repository (can be a different one like Acquia or the same.
-Andock CI pushes to {{ branch }}-build branch.)
+* Configure docksal based on branch.domain (e.g. master-build.myproject.mydomain.de)
+* Runs "fin up"
+* Runs init hook (configurable with hooks/init_tasks.yml)
+* Runs update hook (configurable with hooks/update_tasks.yml)
+* Runs test hook (configurable with hooks/test_tasks.yml)
+* Runs "fin stop"
+* Runs "fin rm"
+* Clears the instance

+**The livecycle can be controlled with tags**
+* Clears the instance
 Requirements
 ------------

 In order to build your apps with Andock CI, you will need:

 * Ansible in your deploy machine
-* build tools like composer or something else
+* Docksal
 * git on both machines